mobile app bar

 Sebastian Vettel(L), Charles Leclerc(C) and Michael Schumacher(R)

-Although he did not quite have the pace to get a top-three start, as his lap time in Q3 was almost three tenths slower than Mercedes’ George Russell, he still got the better of the Briton during the Saudi Arabian GP due to Ferrari’s superior race pace.
+Although Leclerc did not quite have the raw pace to get a top-three start — his lap time in Q3 was almost three tenths slower than Mercedes’ George Russell he still got the better of the Briton during the race at the Jeddah Corniche Circuit.
+Ferrari’s superior race pace was evident right through.

-Leclerc made an incredibly long stint on the mediums, which gave him much fresher tires towards the end of the race.
-It is this that helped him to beat Russell to third.
+He made an incredibly long stint on the mediums, which gave him much fresher tires towards the end of the race.
+That helped him beat Russell to third.

-The Monegasque will now hope to carry forward this momentum and break many more records in the years to come.
-That said, his primary goal would be to win a maiden F1 championship, which seems difficult at least this season, considering the way the Maranello-based outfit have begun the 2025 campaign.
+The Monegasque will now hope to carry forward this momentum and break many more records.
+Of course, his primary goal would be to win a maiden F1 championship, which seems difficult right now, even though Leclerc claimed after the race that they have a race-winning car, but they are “losing out on weekends on Saturday,” said the Monegasque.

 About the author